spinicist/QUIT/Docs/MT.rst

 .. code-block:: bash

-    qi lineshape --lineshape=SuperLorentzian --frq_start=500 --frq_space=500 --frq_count=150 > superlorentz.json
+    qi lineshape --lineshape=SuperLorentzian --frq_start=500 --frq_space=500 --frq_count=150 superlorentz.json

-No input file required.
-Output is to ``stdout`` in JSON format, so should be redirected into a file for further use.
+The output will be written to the file specified on the command-line (in this case superlorentz.json).

 **Important Options**